piyushpatel2005/go-exploration/notes/goroutines/index.md

 Hello from main
 ```

 When you run this code, you may or may not see output from the `test_routine()` function.
 This is because goroutine runs in separate parallel process.
+It basically runs asynchronously outside the context of `main()` function.
 The `main()` function does not wait until the routine has finished.
 It executes the next statement of printing from main and then terminates the `main()` function ending the program.
 There is not enough time for `test_routine` to execute before the `main()` function ends.

 To see output from `test_routine()` we can provide manual pause to `main()` function control flow.
 We can use `time.Sleep()` to sleep for a second or more if we want.